Pie Chart in Power BI

 - Select the chart and click on the “Format” tab.

-- Legend: This is nothing but we have each slice in different colors and each color represents different Regions, to see which color represents which region turn on this feature.
+- Legend: This is nothing, but we have each slice in different colors, and each color represents different Regions to see which color represents which region turns on this feature.

 Like this, we have several other formatting options so you can choose each of those and experiment to see its impact.

-- I have made some of the formattings to the pie chart in Power BI.
+- I have made some of the formattings to the pie chart.
 Now it looks like below.